rfechney/ProtonTPR/README.md

 sudo ./install.sh
 ```

-Instead of searching, it'll just look for your particular TPR device name.
+Instead of searching, it'll look for your particular TPR device name.